 A clinical Czech striker who became the Golden Boot winner at Euro 2004, leading his nation to the semifinals with his ruthless finishing.

-Milan Baroš announced himself to the football world not in a domestic league, but on the international stage.
-The Czech forward possessed a poacher's instinct and a burst of pace that made him a constant menace.
-His crowning achievement came at the 2004 European Championship, where his five goals won him the Golden Boot and drove the Czech Republic to the semifinals in a thrilling campaign.
-Club success followed at Liverpool, where he was part of the legendary 2005 UEFA Champions League-winning squad, though his time at Anfield was inconsistent.
-A well-traveled professional, Baroš played across Europe, always carrying the reputation of a striker who, when confident, could decide games with a single, sharp touch.
+Milan Baroš won the Golden Boot at the 2004 European Championship, scoring five goals to drive the Czech Republic to the semifinals.
+The forward possessed a poacher's instinct and burst of pace that made him a constant threat.
+At Liverpool he was part of the 2005 UEFA Champions League-winning squad, though his Anfield spell was inconsistent.
+Baroš played across Europe for clubs including Aston Villa, Lyon, and Galatasaray, always carrying the reputation of a striker who, when confident, could decide games with a single sharp touch.
+He retired in 2017.

 1981–1996